chutrunganh/Stock-Trading-Platform/README.md

 This project is maintained by: Chu Trung Anh - [Email](mailto:chutrunganh04@gmail.com).

-Feel free to contact me if you have any question or suggestion.
+Feel free to contact me if you have any questions or suggestions.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>